Is waterfall methodology not working for you? Switch to agile software development methodology.

 Along with the values, XP functions on the 12 principles:

 - Pair programming

 - Simple design

 - Test-driven development

 - Coding Standard

-To conclude agile software development is an incremental and iterative lifecycle approach to software development which embraces the change and user’s feedback.
-Evidently, the project is completed following an empirical process resulting in higher quality feature development.
+To conclude, agile software development is an incremental and iterative lifecycle approach to software development that embraces change and user feedback.
+The project is completed following an empirical process resulting in higher quality feature development.

 Passionate engineer who loves talking about Machine learning and ways to improve Software development practices.
 CEO and Director of Software Engineering of Wolfmatrix.